-&lt;sup>9 Issuers not employing a majority-vote standard will elect directors using plurality voting.
-In plurality voting shareholders vote "For" or "Withhold" for directors and there is no ability to vote "Against" a director, allowing directors to be elected with a single vote.
+&quot;Withhold" for directors and there is no ability to vote 'Against' a director, allowing directors to be elected with a single vote.
 Under a majority-vote policy, "Withhold" votes are considered "Against" votes and should a director receive a majority of "Withhold" votes, they would be required to submit their resignation to the board.
 The board would then be required to either accept or reject the resignation and publicly disclose their decision, preferably within 90 days of the shareholder vote.